Septoria spp.

 Passionvine Hoppers

-Passionvine hoppers suck the sap (and the vigour) out of your plants.
+Passionvine hoppers greedily suck the sap (and the vigour) out of your plants.
 You'll usually see them on the tips of stems and leaves.
 Here's how to identify and control them in your garden.

 Aphids

 Aphids are small, sap-sucking insects which can cause a lot of damage to your plants.
-They can be green, black, red-pink or translucent white and are often found grouped on new shoots and buds.
+They're usually found clustered on new shoots and buds.
+Here's how to identify, then get rid of them.

 Mealybug